 That usually means they will build as much as possible of whatever sells at the highest price — and luxury condo buildings fit the glove perfectly.

 Besides, the costs will also vary depending on the construction materials used — and the standards are considerably higher in a city like Vancouver, that prides itself in appearance.

 Soft costs & local income levels also lead to rising real estate prices

-Another reason for the high prices of homes in Vancouver are soft costs and overall revenue expectations of professionals in the city.
-Think high skilled consultants like architects, code and heritage consultants, engineers, landscape architects, and many others.
+Other reasons for the high prices of homes in Vancouver are soft costs and overall revenue expectations of professionals in the city.
+Think highly skilled consultants like architects, code and heritage consultants, engineers, landscape architects, and many others.

 Especially if you consider the cost of hiring this type of expertise in a global city like Vancouver — where a person typically earns around $126,000 CAD per year.
 In fact, if the median salary is $126,000 CAD per year, which means that half (50%) of the population are earning more than that every year.